 How are 3D-printed Insoles made?

-The material used for printing may be elastomeric polymer, a rubber like texture that offers flexibility & support.
+The material used for printing may be an elastomeric polymer, a rubber-like texture that offers flexibility & support.
 When the insole is ready, a layer of micro fabric is added on top of it for comfort.

 Future of 3D-printed Insoles

-The biggest challenge in 3D printed insoles today however, is accuracy.
-A common way used is to scan a customer’s foot is by using a scanning device which is moved about the foot.
+The biggest challenge in 3D printed insoles today, however, its accuracy.
+A common way used is to scan a customer’s foot is by using a scanning device that is moved about the foot.
 However, the end scan results have errors almost always.
 Fortunately, a number of manufacturers and researchers are working towards improvements by refining the 3D scanning software and also the scanning method to a certain level to be able to provide custom insoles that fit like gloves.
-Without doubt, this will be a great relief to those who have to make do with whichever insoles come close to a perfect fit today.
+Without a doubt, this will be a great relief to those who have to make do with whichever insoles come close to a perfect fit today.